 Why others criticise you in business

+What are the main reasons people criticise another?
 Over the years I have witnessed a lot of criticism within different working environments.
 It can often make people feel shame or even anger, and therefore creates a bad atmosphere.

 There is a big difference between criticism and constructive feedback, and some people simply do not know the difference and how to deliver it.